trinizm/datasciencecoursera/README.md

 # datasciencecoursera
 A repository for the data scientist's course.
 ==============================================
-C4 Exploratory Data Analysis
+#C4 Exploratory Data Analysis
-add files plot*.R and plot*.png to the repository
+Add files plot*.R and plot*.png to the repository

 ==============================================
 # C3
-# Tidy Data with Averages from the Human Activity Recognition Using Smartphones Dataset
+Tidy Data with Averages from the Human Activity Recognition Using Smartphones Dataset

 Additional files:
  - `CodeBook.md`